Ontario

 Carleton University (CU) refused Carleton Lifeline’s request to display anti-abortion demonstrations on campus.
 The Ontario Court of Appeal held that booking space for “non-academic extra-curricular” use is not deemed a “specific government policy or program”.
 As such, the University’s decision is not subject to Charter scrutiny.

 Christian Medical and Dental Society of Canada v.
-CPSO (2019)
+CPSO (ON, 2019)

 2019 ONCA 393